FoodMob/FoodMob-iOS/README.md

 * Set up your profile including your likes and dislikes.
 * Add friends to a search, which takes into account their likes and dislikes.
 * Add parameters to a search to further filter restaurants.

+Assistance for using the application can be found in Profile -> Help in the application, or in the `FoodMob/Resources/help.html` file.

 ## Known Issues in Version 1.0
 * **Login/Registration**: When rotating to landscape, the application does not lay out the views properly.